Opinion | The latest polling evidence suggests Trump’s convention flopped

 “For the president, there’s more of a sense that he has not done enough,” Selzer said.
 “There is a perception that the president specifically has not managed the job well.”

 Meanwhile, the new Reuters/Ipsos poll finds that 78 percent of voters are still “very” or “somewhat” concerned about the virus.
-Nearly 60 percent say Trump is at least partly responsible for school and business closing and for the soaring number of cases in the U.S.
+Nearly 60 percent say Trump is at least partly responsible for school and business closings and for the soaring number of cases in the U.S.

-All that sounds nothing like an electorate that believes Trump crushed the virus to the point where it’s behind us.
+All that sounds nothing like an electorate that believes Trump crushed the virus to the point that it’s behind us.

 Americans still support the protests

-On top of all this, the new USA Today/Suffolk poll finds that 57 percent of voters think peaceful demonstrations should continue, even though violence has followed in some cities, while only 35 percent say they should stop (though it also finds that only a minority believes police shootings of blacks represent systemic racism).
+On top of all this, the new USA Today/Suffolk poll finds that 57 percent of voters think peaceful demonstrations should continue, even though violence has followed in some cities, while only 35 percent say they should stop (though it also finds that only a minority believes police shootings of Black people represent systemic racism).

 This strongly suggests a sizable majority still does not see current unrest as a sign that a frightening wave of radicalism is sweeping across the land, portending the sort of imminent collapse that Trump’s convention sought to portray.

-Indeed, the Suffolk poll finds that 54 percent support ongoing boycotting of sports teams to protest the police shooting of Jacob Blake, which Trump has raged against.
+Indeed, the Suffolk poll finds that 54 percent support ongoing boycotting by sports teams to protest the police shooting of Jacob Blake, which Trump has raged against.
 Only 35 percent are opposed.

 No real signs of massive reactionary backlash